Wiznet/RP2040-HAT-C/examples/ftp/server/README.md

 ## Step 1: Prepare software

-The following serial terminal program and FTP client are required for FTP server example test, download and install from below links.
+The following serial terminal program and FTP client are required for FTP Server example test, download and install from below links.

 - [**Tera Term**][link-tera_term]
 - [**WinSCP**][link-winscp]